Jean Franco Sarmiento

-Jean Franco Sarmiento Campo (born 7 February 1997) is a Colombian professional footballer who plays as a forward for Polish club Polonia Bytom.
+Jean Franco Sarmiento Campo (born 7 February 1997) is a Colombian professional footballer who plays as a forward for III liga club JKS Jarosław.

 Early life

 Sarmiento was born on 7 February 1997 in Santa Marta, Colombia, a city of which he is a native of, and has three sisters.
 Growing up, he regarded Colombia international Radamel Falcao as his football idol.

 Career

 As a youth player, Sarmiento joined the youth academy of Colombian side Águilas Doradas, where he started his senior career.
 Following his stint there, he signed for Colombian side Tigres FC.
 Ahead of the second half of the 2020–21 season, he signed for Polish side Pogoń Grodzisk Mazowiecki, helping the club achieve promotion from the Polish fourth tier to the third tier.
 In 2023, he signed for Ekstraklasa side Radomiak Radom.
 The same year, he was sent on loan to second-tier club Odra Opole.

 On 22 January 2025, Sarmiento joined II liga club Polonia Bytom on an eighteen-month deal.

+On 26 August 2026, Sarmiento signed with fourth-tier side JKS Jarosław.